Vitality Rose Geva Mentor has collected a CBE due to her distinguished contribution to international netball.

 The former Team Bath and Surrey Storm player has enjoyed a stellar international career since making her debut for the Vitality Roses in 2000 as a 16-year-old.

 Mentor has since amassed 146 caps for her country and has become a stalwart in defence due to her admirable athleticism and coveted knowledge of the game.

-She has played in five Vitality Netball World Cups and five Commonwealth Games, winning gold for the first time in 2018 after beating Australia in a momentous final on the Gold Coast.
+She has played in four Vitality Netball World Cups and four Commonwealth Games, winning gold for the first time in 2018 after beating Australia in a momentous final on the Gold Coast.

 The ground-breaking victory saw the Vitality Roses win Team of the Year and Greatest Sporting Moment at the 65th BBC Sports Personality of the Year Awards in 2018.